EdgeFirstAI/documentation/docs/perception/topics/radar.md

 The XYZ coordinate system follows the [standard ROS convention](https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions) of x forward, y left, z up.

-This topic is only published if the radarpub service is configurated with the clustering task enabled.
+This topic is only published if the radarpub service is configured with the clustering task enabled.

 ## /radar/cube
 The `/radar/cube` topic publishes information about the received radar sensor data using the custom [RadarCube](../api/edgefirst_msgs.md#radarcube) schema.

+This topic is only published if the radarpub service is configured with the radar cube task enabled.

 ## /radar/info
 The `/radar/info` topic publishes information about the current radar configuration.
 It describes the state of the center frequency, frequency sweep, range toggle, and detection frequency of the radar.